Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Introduction

 \section{Introduction}

 Since measurements of the fundamental parameters of our universe are very precise today, cosmology is nowadays a mature branch of astrophysics.
-Despite advances in observational as well as theoretical cosmology, there is, as yet, no consensus about which cosmological perturbation theory describes unequivocally the evolution of density perturbations.
+Despite advances in observational as well as theoretical cosmology, there is, as yet, no correct cosmological perturbation theory which describes unequivocally the evolution of density perturbations.
+This is mainly due to the fact that the perturbed Einstein equations and conservation laws have, next to the physical solutions, also spurious solutions, the so-called gauge modes which obscure the physics.
+There is up till now no unique way to deal with these gauge modes.
+In this article it will be shown that there is one and only one correct way to get rid of the gauge modes.

-A new approach to cosmological density perturbations is presented and evolution equations are given which are adapted to the situation that the equations of state are more realistic.
-The issue of metric gradients~\cite{2012arXiv1206.1478M} does not exist in the new perturbation theory.

-The calculations of Lifshitz~\cite{lifshitz1946} and Lifshitz and Khalatnikov~\cite{c15} (see also Landau and Lifshitz~\cite{I.12}, Chapter~14) are redone, and new results of the literature, which were not known at the time when Lifshitz and Khalatnikov developed their theory, are used.
-Combining these results with new insights described in this article, a perturbation theory for the open flat or closed Friedmann-Lema\^\i tre-Robertson-Walker (\textsc{flrw}) universe is developed with the properties that both the evolution equations and their solutions are invariant under general infinitesimal coordinate transformations $x^\mu\rightarrow x^\mu-\xi^\mu(x^\nu)$.
-The Lifshitz-Khalatnikov cosmological perturbation theory has thus been rewritten into a \emph{manifestly covariant and gauge-invariant} perturbation theory, see equations (\ref{subeq:final}).
-The upshot of the new approach is a possible explanation of primeval stars, the so-called (hypothetical) population~\textsc{iii} stars, independent of the existence of Cold Dark Matter (\textsc{cdm}).